CancerRxGene/gdsctools/doc/source/glossary.rst

         response halfway between the baseline and maximum after a specified amount of time.
 It is used as a measure of drug's potency

-    MSI, Microsatellite Instability
+    MSI
-        Markers indicating presence or absence of a MSI shift, allele homozygosity/heterozygosity, and loss of heterozygosity (LOH) observed in the tumor sample for each participant
+        Microsatellite Instability (MSI) are markers indicating the presence or absence of a MSI shift, allele homozygosity/heterozygosity, and loss of heterozygosity (LOH) observed in the tumor sample for each participant